Wixlogo/firefox-mustdo/README.md

    sudo pacman -S firefox
    ```

-4. **Flatpak (Universal Package Manager)**:
+4. **Flatpak- Universal Package Manager** (*Not Recommended*):
    ```bash
    flatpak install flathub org.mozilla.firefox
    ```

-  > **Note:** Firefox native packages (from your distro's repository) tend to be faster and more stable compared to Flatpak.
-However, Flatpak applications include sandboxing and isolation with the OS out of the box, offering additional security.
+  > **Note:** Firefox native packages (from your distro's repository) tend to not only be faster and more stable compared to Flatpak, it's also more secure.
+Flatpak applications include sandboxing and isolation with the OS out of the box, offering additional security But it deliberately reduces Firefox's own default sandboxing method.
 >
 > For optimal protection even with native packages, I highly recommend taking the time to learn and configure [AppArmor](https://ubuntu.com/security/apparmor) or [SELinux](https://selinuxproject.org/page/Main_Page) based on your Linux distribution.
 > Properly configuring a Mandatory Access Control (MAC) system can provide robust protection even for native packages by limiting application privileges and preventing unauthorized access.